Robert1991/home_assistant_pyscript/README.md

 # Home assistant pyscript automations

-This repository comprises my homeassistant automations written with pyscript.
+This repository comprises my homeassistant automations (https://www.home-assistant.io/) written with pyscript (https://hacs-pyscript.readthedocs.io).
 I use these automations on my own smart home server as well as the one I've running at my parents place.

 ## Apps